unendin/Trump_Campaign_Corpus/README.md

 The vast majority of transcripts come from media sites, particularly CNN and Fox.
 Statements and prepared speeches are from donaldjtrump.com or its Internet Archive versions.
 The rest we've scoured from the likes of the WikiLeaks DNC email archive (ironically) and whatthefolly.com.
 Finally, in a handful of cases — the three Bannon interviews, Rochester rally, etc. — we've created the transcripts.

-In sum, this is copyrighted material with no specially permitted use.
-Please use it solely for research in the public interest.
+Therefore most of the material is copyrighted, with no specially permitted use beyond Fair Use.
+Please employ it solely for research in the public interest.
 Hooray!